n4devca/aegaeon-website/docs/configuration.md

 Aegaeon has multiple configuration flags allowing you to enable or disable parts of the server.

-There is multiple way to set these flags: command line, tomcat **Environment** variable, custom application.yml, etc.
+There are many ways to set these flags: command line, tomcat **Environment** variable, custom application.yml, etc.

 ## Flags